Oluremi Atanda

-Oluremi Atanda is a Nigerian agricultural scientist, administrator and holder of the Nigeria's Order of the Federal Republic (OFR).
+Oluremi Atanda (22 September 1939 – 4 March 2024) was a Nigerian agricultural scientist, administrator and holder of the Nigeria's Order of the Federal Republic (OFR).

+Biography

-Born on September 22, 1939, in Iwo, Osun State, Atanda attended Amin Training Centre, a Quraanic school in Iwo until 1946.
+Born on 22 September 1939, in Iwo, Osun State, Atanda attended Amin Training Centre, a Quraanic school in Iwo until 1946.
 He started his primary education in 1946 at the Baptist Day School, Oke Odo, in Iwo and graduated in 1952.
 For secondary school education, he attended Molusi College, Ijebu Igbo.
 After his higher school certificate examination in 1958 at the Government College, Ibadan, he proceeded to study Agricultural Science at the University of Nottingham in England.
 He subsequently earned his PhD at the University of Newcastle.